Characters: The Wheel Of Time The Black Tower

 - Power Levels: Almost as strong as Rand in the Power.

 - Putting on the Reich: Assigns titles blatantly stolen from the Germans.
-His own title - M'Hael - means leader; however his use of it as an unqualified title actually translates to "leader of everything".
+His own title - M'Hael - means leader; however his use of it as an unqualified title actually translates to "leader".

 - Red Herring: Taim is introduced in the same book as Demandred, only a few chapters after Demandred gets an important task from the Dark One.
 When he and Rand come face to face for the first time, Lews Therin starts screaming about killing the Forsaken in Rand's head.
 At the end of the book, after Taim plays an integral part in the climax, Demandred is lauded for the success of his plan by the Dark One.
 The two also have a physical resemblance, most obviously in their hooked noses.
 Despite the hints, Robert Jordan confirmed that Taim is not Demandred in disguise, one of the very few times he ever Jossed something.
 This is confirmed in the prologue for Book 14, where both Demandred and Taim are present in the same scene.
 In perhaps a shout-out to the "Taimandred" theory, Demandred is revealed to have been the one who recruited him for the Shadow.